dhruvSHA256/hugo-blog/dhruvsha256_blog/content/about.md

 date: 2022-07-17
 ---

-I am Dhruv Sharma, this is my blog
+I am Dhruv Sharma, Software devloper, this is my blog,

+I write about tech and philosophy